Gender-inclusive writing

 Instead ofUse

-Actress / actorActor (can be used for all genders)
+Actress/actorActor (can be used for all genders)

 OmbudsmanOmbudsperson

-Avoid Using the Masculine as the Default
+Avoid the masculine form as the default

 When addressing a group or a person whose name you don't know, choose a general salutation that includes everyone.